damonconway/wfdo/README.md

 # wfadmin
-Wildfly Admin script to assist sysadmins in automating wildfly installs from shell scripts.
+Assist sysadmins in automating wildfly servers from shell scripts